-Three Reasons Why You Shouldn’t Buy Someone a Pet for Christmas
+Three Reasons Why You Shouldn't Buy Someone a Pet for Christmas

 Yes, the idea of watching your loved ones’ reaction to seeing a sweet little puppy under the Christmas tree is pretty heartwarming.
-But according to PEOPLE’s Pet Vet, Dr. Evan Antin, pets as holiday presents are rarely a good idea.
+But according to Los Angeles-based veterinarian Dr. Evan Antin, pets as holiday presents are rarely a good idea.

 “Every animal — dog, cat, bird, reptile — requires certain care and knowledge of how to care for it,” Antin tells PEOPLE.
 “If someone isn’t expecting an animal, they’re likely not going to have that necessary knowledge, either.”